 We maintain various cash reserves including a Financial Reserve Account that is funded with sales tax collections, if any, that exceed budget during a given year.
 In addition, a Capital Project Reserve Account was established.
 If the Financial Reserve Account exceeds \$50 million, excess funds are placed in the Capital Project Reserve Account.
 An affirmative vote of two-thirds of the Board is required to draw upon the Financial and Capital Project Reserves and the funds may be used for any purpose approved by the Board.
-As of September 30, 2012, the balance in the Financial Reserve Account was \$31.8 million and the balance in the Capital Reserve Account was \$0.
-For Fiscal Year 2012, our sales tax receipts exceeded our sales tax budget by \$9.98 million.
+As of September 30, 2013, the balance in the Financial Reserve Account was \$41.9 million and the balance in the Capital Reserve Account was \$0.
+For Fiscal Year 2013, our sales tax receipts exceeded our sales tax budget by \$3.98 million.
 Our Financial Standards require us to move any overages to the Financial Reserve Account.
-These funds were moved in December 2012 and the balance in the Financial Reserve Account as of December 2012 was \$41.7 million.
+These funds were moved in December 2013 and the balance in the Financial Reserve Account as of December 2013 was \$45.97 million.
+DART has entered into an Equity Security Agreement on one of our lease/leaseback obligations that requires us to set aside certain investments as security.
+As of September 30, 2013, DART has \$10.2 million set aside in the Financial Reserve for this purpose.
 In addition, we are required by our Financial Standards to maintain a working cash balance in the general operating fund equal to at least one month of expenses that are projected to be paid from sales tax collections.
-As of September 30, 2012, the balance in the general operating fund was \$669.2 million which equals approximately 17 months of expenses.
+As of September 30, 2013, the balance in the general operating fund was \$687.5 million which equals approximately 13 months of expenses.

-Operating results for Fiscal Year 2012 reflect that total expenses exceeded total operating revenues resulting in a loss before capital contribution, grants, and reimbursements of \$227.3 million compared to \$241.8 million for 2011.
-This loss in 2012 is less than that of 2011 due to an increase in revenues.
+Operating results for Fiscal Year 2013 reflect that total expenses exceeded total operating revenues resulting in a loss before capital contribution, grants, and reimbursements of \$288.4 million compared to \$227.3 million for 2012.
+This loss in 2013 is greater than that of 2012 due to an increase in operating expenses and a decrease in revenues.
 Net operating subsidy measures the amount of sales tax dollars required to subsidize the operating costs of our public transit system.
 We calculate "net operating subsidy" in the following manner: operating expenses minus extraordinary items and depreciation minus operating revenues.
 Our goal is for the sales tax revenues to increase by a higher percentage than net operating subsidy.
-In Fiscal Year 2012, net operating subsidy increased as compared to 2011 due to increases in operating expenses.
+In Fiscal Year 2013, net operating subsidy increased as compared to 2012 due to increases in operating expenses.